Terrorists kill 2, abduct 30 in Kaduna community

-Again, terrorists have attacked communities in Birnin-Gwari Local Government Area of Kaduna State where they killed 2 and abducted about 30 locals.
+Terrorists have, again, attacked communities in Birnin-Gwari Local Government Area of Kaduna State, where they killed two and abducted about 30 locals.

-Isa said that more corpses may be found in the bushes if a thorough search would be conducted.
+Isa said more corpses may be found in the bushes if a thorough search was conducted.

 According to him, the terrorists attacked the communities because the locals could not pay levies imposed on them.

-“They attacked today Monday 5/6/2023 around 11:30 am while most people went to their farms.
-It’s the deadline of the imposed levy by bandits.”
+“They attacked on Monday, around 11:30 a.m., while most people went to their farms.
+It’s the deadline for the imposed levy by bandits.

-“For now, farmers are afraid to go to farms for their safety as such looming food scarcity is imminent unless the situation is arrested,” he said.
+“For now, farmers are afraid to go to farms for their safety as such looming food scarcity is imminent unless the situation is arrested.

-“We are still appealing to President Tinubu that people in our communities are ever ready to assist in dealing with this menace.”
+“We are still appealing to President Bola Tinubu that people in our communities are ever ready to assist in dealing with this menace.

 Disclaimer